Sahilb315/runbox/README.md

 - **Pivot Root:** Uses `pivot_root` to fully isolate the filesystem from the host.
 - **Minimal Shell Environment:** Launches a interactive shell inside the sandbox.
 - **Limited Capabilities:** Drops powerful privileges (like `CAP_SYS_ADMIN`, `CAP_NET_ADMIN`) and keeps only safe defaults for basic operations.
+- **Seccomp**: Implements a syscall allowlist filter using BPF to restrict the sandbox to essential syscalls required by the shell and filesystem operations (currently architecture-specific to aarch64).

 ## Prerequisites